isomerpages/govtech-stp/_rgl-china/00b-rgl-terms-and-conditions.md

 7. The traveller must remain in any of the Relevant Qualifying Regions in the 7 days prior to his/her departure for Singapore (exclusive of the day of arrival).

 8. The traveller must secure in advance his/her accommodation in Singapore, which must be a non-residential address and an individual room with en-suite toilet.
-For the avoidance of doubt, the traveller must stay at a non-residential address for the first 14 days of stay in Singapore.
-A non-residential address refers to any address which is not commonly associated with habitual living and includes for example hotels and inns.

 9. The traveller must separately submit his/her pre-trip health and travel history declarations, as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.